-13. Provision of office space for retiree association.
+- 14. Provision of office space for retiree association.
 Various Central Government establishments are providing office space for pensioners associations.
-Most of the pensioners associations are operating from the residences of the functionaries as they are not able to afford to pay rent and hire the premises.
-As a gesture, goodwill measure and respect to senior citizens pensioners association may be provided with office space to carry on their activities.
+Most of the pensioners associations in banks are operating from the residences of the functionaries as they are not able to afford to pay rent and hire the premises.
+As a gesture, goodwill measure and respect to senior citizens, pensioners association may be provided with office space to carry on their activities. - 15.
+RRB Sector: we demand that all employees and officers of Regional Rural Banks should be brought under the purview of Bank Employees' Pension Regulations since all of them are now enjoying the same salary structure and service condition of the sponsor banks.